 Your doctor can tell you if you have one and recommend treatments based on the reason behind it.
 Most of the time, ulcers heal quickly and don’t come back once they’re treated.

-- He’ll feel your belly and ask if you’ve had things like tenderness, pain, or bloating.
-He might use a stethoscope to listen to any sounds your stomach is making.
+- They’ll feel your belly and ask if you’ve had things like tenderness, pain, or bloating.
+They might use a stethoscope to listen to any sounds your stomach is making.

 - The next step will be tests to look for signs of the H. pylori bacteria.
 Your doctor may take samples of your blood, stool, or breath for these.

-- He might ask you to drink a milky liquid called barium before he takes X-rays of your stomach.
+- They might ask you to drink a milky liquid called barium before they take X-rays of your stomach.
 This drink coats your digestive system and makes problems like ulcers show up more clearly.

 If you have a peptic ulcer, your doctor will recommend a treatment plan based on what’s causing it: